20-minute breakfast: sourdough crepes

 • 4C powdered sugar

 In a stand mixer, whisk cream cheese and powdered sugar until the mixture looks like uniformly crumbled.
 Add the vanilla and milk.
 Whisk for about a minute.
-Gradually add more milk, one tablespoon at a time.
+Gradually add a little extra milk, one tablespoon at a time.
 Mix will between each addition.
 For fluffier filling, use less milk.
 For a smoother drip & drizzle, add more milk.
 Today I used about one fourth of a cup of milk to have a decadent melted ice cream effect.

 sourdough crepe on a farmhouse table with strawberries and rhubarb